 But in DC, the impact of CSR funding is minimal.
 Both CareFirst and Kaiser based their proposed rates on the assumption that CSR funding would continue for 2018.
-The Trump Administration has said they are ending CSR funding in October 2017, although Congress is now considering legislation that would allocate CSR funding in the future, restoring federal funding for the program.
+The Trump Administration announced in October 2017 that CSR funding would end immediately, although Congress could allocate CSR funding in the future, restoring federal funding for the program.

 But CSR funding has a very minimal impact in the District.
 DC Health Link’s executive director, Mila Kofman, explains that only 300 people in DC receive CSR benefits, and the total cost is about $150,000 per year (as opposed to CBO’s nationwide cost estimate of about $7 billion in fiscal year 2017 and $10 billion in fiscal year 2018).

 The reason so few people in DC receive CSR is that DC Medicaid covers people with income up to 215 percent of the poverty level (as opposed to 138 percent in most states that have expanded Medicaid).
 Under the ACA, CSR benefits extend to 250 percent of the poverty level, although they’re most robust for people with income up to 200 percent of the poverty level.
 But in DC, people with income up to 215 percent of the poverty level are on Medicaid instead of private plans in the exchange, which means they’re not using CSR.

 Although the rate filings for CareFirst and Kaiser note that rates were developed based on the assumption that CSR funding would continue in 2018, it appears that it won’t make much of a difference one way or the other, since it’s such a small factor in the cost of coverage in DC.